lesichkovm/cell/README.md

 ```

-## Checking if Cell.js Exists on the Page
+## Checking if Cell.js Exists on the Page, or Download
 ```
 if (window.celljs == false) {
     var script = document.createElement('script');